Note

 Introduction

-Data are represented with there primary data-objects:
+Data are represented with three primary data-objects:

 Factor

-A Factor is a container for one-dimensional, categorial data: Each case is described by a string label.
-The most obvious way to initialize a Factor is a list of strings:
+case is described by a string label.
+The most obvious way to initialize a

 Factor(['a', 'a', 'a', 'a', 'b', 'b', 'b', 'b'], name='A')